meyskens/fahrplan/README.md

 While it is meant to offer an "OS" for the Even Realities G1 and will copy some of the original functionality like notifications it is not designed to be a full smartglasses OS.

+## Features

+* Notification mirroring (app whitelist still needs to be build in official app, fixed soon)
+* Update of time and weather
+* [Träwelling](https://traewelling.de/) integration for real time train info
+* Daily: a daily "fahrplan" presented in G1 dashboard
+* Stops: important one off-timers presenting an immediate text message for an important timed action (eg. leave for train)
+* Debug screen: with extra fun like bad apple! (unzip assets/badapple.zip first before compiling for this)

 ## Why the G1 specifically?

 Simple: they are the only glasses with display that fit my face and are able to ship my prescription.
 That's it.